 And that, in fact, would be Haiti in the hemisphere that the US is in.
 We’ve had US presidential candidates and congressmen making such statements.

-In fact, go back to that recession in New Zealand, and even since we’ve had this similar sort of comments about New Zealand from our politicians over here.
+In fact, go back to that recession in New Zealand, and ever since we’ve had this similar sort of comments about New Zealand from our politicians over here.
 And that’s not true either.

 If you put at Google “10 Signs the USA is becoming a Third World country”, so obviously, there’s a whole heap of people searching on that.

 And obviously, they had the devastation from the earthquake there that has made the problems in Haiti even worse.

 Let’s examine or let’s dig into the question of where the USA sits and Canada for that matter by looking at the USA as the percentage of GDP.

 In fact, one country in terms of the United States of America is approximately currently is 25% of the world GDP.